Azure-Samples/azure-opensource-labs/cloud-native/aks-https/Part3CustomDomainAndHttps/README.md

 ## Browse your AKS Deployment Secured via HTTPS!
 Run the following command to get the HTTPS endpoint for your application:

->[!Note]
+> [!Note]
-> It often takes 2-3 minutes for the SSL certificate to propogate and the site to be reachable via https
+> It often takes 2-3 minutes for the SSL certificate to propagate and the site to be reachable via https
 ```
 echo https://$FQDN
 ```